Raffaele Simone Quintieri

-Raffaele Simone Quintieri (born 16 March 1982) is an Italian former footballer who plays as a attacking midfielder.
+Raffaele Simone Quintieri (born 16 March 1982) is an Italian former footballer who plays as an attacking midfielder.

 Career

 United States

 Captaining Miami United to the 2013 United Premier Soccer League, Quintieri was tasked with securing the championship and doing well at the US Open Cup, stating that the popularity of football there had risen a lot.

 Malta

 Registering his first outing as Qormi conceded 5–3 to Hibernians on February 3, 2014, the Italian viewed the Maltese Premier League's quality as good as the Lega Pro in his home country.

 Malaysia

 Among the new arrivals at SPA preceding the 2015 Malaysia Premier League, he came across the likes of Senegalese international El Hadji Diouf there, viewing the lifestyle in Malaysia as similar to Europe.

 Indonesia

 Greeted by euphoric fans upon arrival to Semarang United, the then 29-year old competed alongside an Angolan, two Australians, and a Brazilian, taking the number 37 jersey and supplying two assists in three matchups.
 Hoping to reach the first stage of the AFC Champions League, he considered the local standard the same level as the Italian Serie C2.
 Upon returning to Italy, he stated that he missed his celebrity status in Indonesia.

 Aiding Sriwijaya at the 2015 General Sudirman Cup, his transfer was delayed due to injury, but ended up being dropped.